-Since 2006, our innovative School-Business Model has created more than 300,000 student entrepreneurs, over 8,200 inspirational teachers, and in excess of 2,600 profit-making school businesses in countries all over the world.
+Our school-business model has created more than 300,000 young entrepreneurs since 2006, and set up over 2,600 student-led businesses in countries all over the world.

 We focus on young people in developing and emerging countries, providing face-to-face training and support tailored to their context.

-Sharom Muwanika, 22, started life in a single-parent household in one of Kampala’s slum areas.
+Sharom Muwanika started life in a single-parent household in one of Kampala’s slum areas.
+After taking part in the 2013 School Enterprise Challenge, he gained the confidence and skills to start his own poultry business.

 School Enterprise Challenge